Tertiary Students Christian Fellowship

 Tertiary Students Christian Fellowship is an evangelical Christian student movement with affiliate groups on university campuses in New Zealand.
-It is a member of the International Fellowship of Evangelical Students.
+It is a founding member of the International Fellowship of Evangelical Students.
 With a firm commitment to evangelism and mission, the four principles which guide the TSCF ethos are undivided life, deep thought, global reach and true witness.
 TSCF partners with approximately 2000 supporters, 1000 students and 27 staff members.

 History

 Student Christian Movement

 From 1895 World Student Christian Federation General Secretary John Mott travelled the world to inspire and establish the formation of university groups with a vision of ‘The evangelisation of the world in this generation’.
 One of the groups established was the Australasian Student Christian Union (ASCU), which, was formed at a conference held at Ormond College, Melbourne University, on 6 June 1896.
 The ASCU covered both Australia and New Zealand until a New Zealand Student Christian Movement was established in 1921, and had branches in numerous universities and colleges throughout the country.